-If there are no problems, replace the PCB-ASSY-ARC (RIP board) or the PCB-ASSY-AAC (actuator control board).
+If the problem persists, replace the PCB-ASSY-ARC (RIP board) or the PCB-ASSY-AAC (actuator control board).

 Check the operational status of each fan.

 Check the operation of BL01 (suction fan), BL02 (fuser fan), and BL06 (fuser A3 fan).